c6o/docs/content/_fragments/app-install.md

-To install the full desktop application, visit our [downloads page](https://codezero.io/tooling/desktop#download-app), and install the appropriate installer for your Operating System.
+To install the full Desktop application and CLI, visit our [downloads page](https://codezero.io/tooling/desktop#download-app), and install the appropriate installer for your Operating System.

-Or run:
+Alternatively, to install CodeZero via the command line, run:

 ```bash
 curl -L https://releases.codezero.io/install.sh | /bin/bash
 ```

-> [!NOTE]
-> If you are in a headless environment, or otherwise don't want to install the GUI, you can run: `curl -L https://releases.codezero.io/install-headless.sh | /bin/bash` to install a headless version of the tool (only includes `czctl` and background services)

 > [!PROTIP]
 > If you want to play around with pre-releases, you can install canary releases using: `curl -s curl -L https://releases.codezero.io/install.sh | /bin/bash -s canary`.
-But bewarned, it has not been fully tested and may cause unexpected behaviour.
+A word of caution, however, as canary releases have not been fully tested and may cause unexpected behavior.

-> [!WARNING]
-> Previous versions of CodeZero could be installed via npm and/or brew.
-However, since version 1.4.0, this is no longer available.